top of page

 A FRIENDLY REMINDER:

-Feedback is for the way I packaged and shipped your eggs, as well as communication during this transaction.
+Feedback is for the way I packaged and shipped your eggs and for communication during this transaction.
 I pride myself on feedback and reviews and try to operate as honestly as I possibly can.
-You can buy eggs from anyone and I want your repeat business.
-I appreciate that out of ALL the egg hatcheries out there, you chose me.
+You can buy eggs from anyone, and I want your repeat business.
+I appreciate that you chose me out of ALL the egg hatcheries out there.
 I don't want a one-and-done experience.
 I want you to come back again, and again, and again.
 So, I value your feedback and experience.

 Here are some basic helpful hatching tips: